cgwire/kitsu/docs/faq/README.md

 ![newsfeed change status](../img/faq/newsfeed_status.png)

-Same thing with the **task types**, you can choose to see them all, or one a specific one.
+The same thing with the **task types**, you can choose to see them all, or one a specific one.

 ![newsfeed change task](../img/faq/newsfeed_tasktype.png)